 serving size listed and then the colony forming units in that serving

 size.
-For example, 1/4 teaspoon may contain 100 billion CFU.
+For example, 1/4 teaspoon may contain 100 billion colony-forming units.
 Taking a

-Another way the information may be presented is CFU/g or /ml, meaning colony forming unit per unit per measure, or how many capable-of-living microbes are in a certain measurement.
+Another way the information may be presented is colony-forming units per gram or per millilter, meaning colony forming unit per unit of measure, or how many capable-of-living microbes are in a certain measurement.
 In these cases, you must look at the serving size in g (grams for a solid) or ml (milliliters for a liquid) and perform a mathematics equation.
 Multiply the colony forming units per gram or per milliliter by the number of grams or milliliters in the serving size to get the total number of colony forming units.